lenavoigt/re-imagen/README.md

 This is the repository for the *Re-imagen* framework for generating coherent background activity in synthetic disk images, that was presented at [DFRWS APAC 2024](https://dfrws.org/conferences/dfrws-apac-2024/).

-In this repository, we provide intermediate and final results of the disk image generation process for two examples described in our [paper](https://dfrws.org/wp-content/uploads/2024/10/Re-imagen-Generating-Coherent-Background-Activity-in-Synthetic-Scenario-Based-Forensic-Datasets-Using-Large-Language-Models.pdf).
+We provide intermediate and final results of the disk image generation process for two examples described in our [paper](https://dfrws.org/wp-content/uploads/2024/10/Re-imagen-Generating-Coherent-Background-Activity-in-Synthetic-Scenario-Based-Forensic-Datasets-Using-Large-Language-Models.pdf).

-The code for our prototype implementation of core components of the Re-imagen framework will be added soon ...
+Also, this repository contains research code for the prototype implementation of core components of the Re-imagen framework, as introduced in our paper.

 ## Demonstration - Examples

+In this directory, we provide intermediate and final results of the disk image generation process for two examples we introduced to demonstrate our approach.
+Full disk images for both examples will be shared upon request.

 ### Example 1 - Maximilian